jundalisay/sp/content/en/research/darwin/origin/chapter-01c.md

 Then the extreme difficulty and hopelessness of the task becomes apparent.

+A breed intermediate between 2 very distinct breeds can only be arrived at through:
+- extreme care
+- long-continued selection

-Certainly, a breed intermediate between two very distinct breeds could not be got without extreme care and long- continued selection; nor can I find a single case on record of a permanent race having been thus formed.
+I cannot find a single case of a permanent race having been thus formed without those requirements.